bcgov/digital-toolkit/_guides/bc-policy-framework-for-github/approaches-to-contributing.md

 ### 3. Contributing to an outside project

-There may be circumstances in which it is useful and appropriate for employees to make contributions to non-BC government repositories as a part of their work.
+There may be circumstances in which it is useful and appropriate for employees to make contributions to non-BC Government repositories as a part of their work.
 In these cases, key considerations include:

 * Making sure contributions are relevant and are of a size and scope consistent with your priorities (this may involve checking with your supervisor)
 * Making sure the licensing provisions of the project you are contributing to are appropriate (for example, it is licensed under an OSI approved license and that you are not required to assign copyright to the project).